 multi-table pages and use text boxes to imitate them.
 This is a good

-reason to place page numbering in headers or footers and not use the
+reason to place page numbering inside headers or footers (see footnote here) and not use the

 more typical Format, Page, Numbering method; page numbers produced with

 the latter can only be suppressed or removed on a page, which will also

 suppress or remove numbering in text boxes, headers, or footers.

 • Click outside each box, then right-click it

 to display the eight drag handles and the context drop-down menu; on

 the context menu choose Content, then "Rotate ...
 270 degrees."

 Position, and select "Page" and also check the box, "Keep box on page."

 • You might also want to remove the box's border with Border/Fill, <None>.